-Free public transitThe city is no place for cars!
+"Fare-less" public transitThe city is no place for cars!

-February 2005Stuck in traffic?
-Wheezing from the smog?Abstract:
+Stuck in traffic?
+Wheezing from the smog?
+Feeling isolated?Abstract:

 "Public Transit."
-Yuk!
+(PT) Yuk!
 What is it about that phrase that turns off the American commuter?
 Why don't we ride the bus?
 A number of reasons: For some it's PT's record and reputation.
 In many large cities it's plain inconvenient and unreliable, and as often it's uncomfortable.
 At times it's a hazard to your health.
 Many are unfamiliar with the routes or the procedures.
 They don't know the fare, don't have exact change, or don't know whether they need exact change.
 They don't know if they can get a transfer, how long the transfer is good for, or where they catch the next bus.
 There are enough rules and confusing routes to discourage any potential rider.

-And here's the key to successful PT: In order to make PT the transport of choice for commuters and other city dwellers, it must be free, that is, paid through general fees or taxes.
+And here's the key to successful PT: In order to make PT the transport of choice for commuters and other city dwellers, it must be free to the rider, that is, paid through general fees or taxes.
 Think how much more you would use the bus, light rail, or subway if there were no place to put in a token.
 If you simply walk aboard and sit down.
 (OK, stand up.)
 My guess is that if the public are already paying for PT through their taxes, they will want to use it.
 Ridership would likely double in many cities under such a policy.

 I'm not one who readily calls for new taxes, and I won't do so here, until we take steps to reduce the criminal wastage of our tax monies at both the State and (especially) the Federal levels.
-I will hazard the guess – drawing on my 35 years of state and federal government service, much of it administering federal grant funds – that no more than 25% of our tax contributions is fruitfully spent on what we need; the remaining hundreds of billions annually are piddled away in military schemes and adventures, politicians' pork-barrel projects, sexy but costly PR boondoggles like sending astronauts to Mars, give-aways to "fast operators" both here and abroad, or just wasted in the immense and unnecessary governmental bureaucracies.
+I will hazard the guess – drawing on my 35 years of state and federal government service, much of it administering federal grant funds – that no more than 25% of our tax contributions is fruitfully spent on what we need; the remaining hundreds of billions annually are piddled away in military schemes and adventures, foolish and uncontrolled procurements, politicians' pork-barrel projects, sexy but costly PR boondoggles like sending astronauts to Mars, give-aways to "fast operators" both here and abroad, or just wasted in the immense and unnecessary governmental bureaucracies, where a vast staff manage all the unneeded projects.
 But that's another rant.
-Taking a deep breath, we get back on topic: When the time comes that such governmental wastage is halted by a courageous President, we will in fact be able to divert our tax monies from waste to useful local needs, without any increase in overall taxes.
-And one of the most useful of such local needs, in my opinion, is providing an excellent and free public transit system to take city residents and commuters wherever they need to go in the city.
+Taking a deep breath, we get back on topic: When the time comes that such government waste is halted by a courageous president and other public administrators, we will in fact be able to divert our tax monies from waste to useful local needs, perhaps without any increase in overall taxes.
+And one of the most useful of such local needs, is providing an excellent and free public transit system to take city residents and commuters wherever they need to go in and out of the city.

 In summary: The city is no place for cars.
-New and innovative public transit will become the solution to auto congestion and pollution when it's "free".
-It won't work unless we do this.
+New and innovative public transit will become the solution to auto congestion and pollution, and even benefit our sense of community, when it's "fare-less".
+It won't work unless it is.
+But then it will work.